Nice to meet you.

 • Con: This style is negative for innovation and freedom, which can demotivate your team.
 That results in high barriers and difficulties when change is needed.

-• Best for: When you work in a high-risk environment, such as health or finance, this leadership style may be helpful.
+• Best for: This leadership style may be helpful when you work in a high-risk environment, such as health or finance.
 It may also be valuable for team members who perform routine tasks.

 3. Charismatic

 Your strength is your charisma.
-You know how to persuade others of your ideas and opinions and your emotional intelligence is usually high.
-That means you understand the needs and emotions of your team very well and are truly able to connect with them.
+You can persuade others of your ideas and opinions, and your emotional intelligence is usually high.
+That means you understand your team's needs and emotions well and can truly connect with them.
 This puts you in a position where you can follow your vision, and others follow and trust you naturally.

 Example: You frequently use your charisma to convince others that your ideas are the best.